 However, there can be also another strategy, a bit more dynamic than the previous one and applicable for those who don’t have enough time in their disposal needing to start actual work asap.
 In this case, you can start with Swift as it is easier in syntax and more similar to other programming languages so it will take less time to start practical coding.
 Getting the basics of development in this way, don’t forget to add Objective-C to the practice and polish skills in both languages.
 It will definitely give result if approached thoughtfully and rigorously.

-Here in Tubik Studio we believe that the only single thing that a designer and developer should think about is the high quality of the final product.
+Here at Tubik Studio, we believe that the only single thing that a designer and developer should think about is the high quality of the final product.
 The highest.
 Quality.
 Possible.
 Period.

-Any tool and method chosen for this aim is a good way as long as it provides the efficient product to the client and the final user.
+Any tool and method chosen for this aim is a good way as long as it provides an efficient product to the client and the final user.

 Don’t miss our next articles on iOS development, giving practical tips and case studies of coding complex design decisions.